top of page

 Northern Lights Fly Fishers Chapter

-The chapter’s conservation work has been supported and funded primarily by the Alberta Conservation Association (ACA), of which the chapter is a Corporate Partner in Conservation.
-ACA grants and support from its staff, along with our own fundraising activities, have enabled our volunteer members to complete a variety of conservation projects: redd counts; streambank restoration; the protection of 225 acres of riparian land along the Raven River system and Dogpound Creek; gathering needed data on the walleye, goldeye and mooneye populations in the North Saskatchewan River through Edmonton; helping facilitate the establishment and/or ongoing maintenance of stocked trout fisheries in the greater Edmonton and Peace River regions, and its most extensive, ongoing project, Arctic grayling research/monitoring and stream work on the upper Pembina River.
+The Chapter has worked actively with the Alberta Conservation Association (ACA), of which it is a Corporate Partner in Conservation, and with others in carrying out a variety of conservation projects: redd counts; streambank restoration and riparian protection on the Raven River system and Dogpound Creek; gathering needed data on the walleye, goldeye and mooneye populations in the North Saskatchewan River through Edmonton; assisting with the establishment and/or ongoing maintenance of stocked trout fisheries in the greater Edmonton and Peace River regions, and its most extensive, ongoing project, Arctic grayling research/monitoring and stream work on the upper Pembina River.
 The Department of Fisheries and Oceans recognized the latter in 2014 with a National Recreational Fisheries Award.

-Providing learning opportunities has always been a primary goal.
-NLFF has presented public seminars featuring many of North America’s most distinguished anglers - many returning for repeat performances.
-The Chapter has developed fishing and fly-tying educational resources that align with Alberta Education’s Outdoor Education curriculum and provide help to beginner anglers and fly tyers.
-It has offered numerous fly-tying opportunities, especially for youth groups, including teaching approximately 7,000 kids how to tie a ‘woolly bugger’ at the annual Edmonton Boat and Sportsmen’s Shows.
+Providing learning opportunities has always been a primary goal of the chapter.
+Over the years it has presented public seminars with such distinguished anglers as Jack Dennis, AK Best, Brian Chan, Ed Engle, Dave Hughes, Skip Morris, Gary Borger, Dave and Emily Whitlock, Mike Lawson, Jim McLennan, Bob Scammell, Todd Oishi, Jim Schollmeyer, Rick Hafele, Hans Von Klinken, Jason Randall, April Vokey, Phil Rowley and Jim Daniels – many coming back for repeat performances.
+The Chapter has developed educational resources to supplement Alberta Education’s Outdoor Education curriculum resources on fishing and fly-tying, provided numerous fly-tying opportunities, especially for youth groups, including teaching approximately 7,000 young people how to tie a ‘woolly bugger’ at the annual Edmonton Boat and Sportsmens’ Shows.
 Its annual Learn to Fly Fish classes are usually sold out.
-Bi-weekly meetings are open to all, and members and guests are provided with fly tying demonstrations and lessons, presentations on fly fishing strategies, locations and equipment, fisheries management and conservation updates and discussions, wildlife awareness, the occasional barbecue, and more.
+Bi-weekly meetings, open to anyone interested, frequently feature members and guests demonstrating fly tying, presenting on fly fishing strategies, locations and equipment, fisheries management and conservation topics, wildlife awareness, the occasional barbecue, and more.

-The chapter is also well known to the Alberta Provincial Government for its presence at fisheries stakeholder meetings, and its input on and advocacy for recreational fishing opportunities, conservation, and effective fisheries management.
+The Chapter is also well known to the Alberta Provincial Government for its input on and advocacy for recreational fishing opportunities, conservation and effective fisheries management.

 Chapter President: Ken Monk